narlanmatos/narlanmatos.github.io/_languages/english.md

     btn_class: "btn--primary"

 feature_row_special:
-  - title: "Michael Palmer translations"
+  - title: "Michael Palmer's translations"
     excerpt: |
       Translations of *Calendar* and *Czar* by Michael Palmer.

-      *This translation has not yet appeared in print and is reproduced with permission.*
+      *These translations have not yet appeared in print and are reproduced with permission.*
     url: assets/docs/poems/Narlan_Matos_Michael_Palmer_translations.pdf
     btn_label: "Read Poems"
     btn_class: "btn--primary"